© Donal G. Burke 2013

 In the 1585 indenture of O Madden’s territory relating to the Composition, Rory McCollo O Madden was described as ‘of Brackloon’ while Owen, son of Melaghlin balbh, was given as ‘of Lusmagh.’
 In May of 1603, both ‘Rory bane (ie. ‘ban’ ‘white’) McDonagh O Madden of Bracklin’ and ‘Annagh moyle (‘maol’, ‘bald’) O Madden of Bracklin’ were among the many issued a general pardon from the new king, James I. (This is the only instance where he is referred to as the son of Donagh and appears to have been an error.)

-Although Rory mcCollo had a number of sons, the senior-most of whom was Ambrose maol, the inquisition of 1629 stated that his heir was ffearigh mcDonnogh (ie. ffearigh son of Donnogh), who was of age and married. ffearigh mcDonnogh was described as Rory’s ‘nepos’, a term that has been used to indicate either nephew or grandson.
+Three years prior to his death, Rory mcCollo appears to have granted some of his lands to his son Ambrose maol.
+In January of 1613 he conveyed to Ambrose lands in the half quarter of Esker and one month later conveyed to him two of the three cartrons in the quarter of Killeragh.
+(Details of this conveyance and provision to his estate for Rory’s younger sons under the 1592 land transaction were crossed out in the later transcription of the inquisition but without explanation.)
+Although Rory mcCollo had a number of sons, the senior-most of whom in the mid seventeenth century was Ambrose maol, the inquisition of 1629 stated that his heir was ffearigh mcDonnogh (ie. ffearigh son of Donnogh), who was of age and married. ffearigh mcDonnogh was described as Rory’s ‘nepos’, a term that has been used to indicate either nephew or grandson.
 There is no known surviving reference to Donnogh son of Rory in contemporary pardons or fiants and as early as 1585 it was Ambrose maol who was mentioned alongside his father as having been pardoned by the Crown.
 In addition, while ffearigh is described as heir, the transaction of 1592 makes provision for the use of Rory’s lands after his death firstly by Ambrose maol ‘filius prefati Rogeri’.
 If ‘nepos’ was intended to suggest a nephew, it is difficult to see how a nephew would be Rory’s heir under the English laws of succession rather than his sons unless there was some underlying previous entitlement to the property on the part of ffearigh’s father.
-In such an event, it may indicate that Donnogh had been an elder brother of Rory mcCollo but in any event it would appear that Ambrose maol came into possession of the greater part of his father’s estate including the castle of Brackloon.[iv]
+If ‘nepos’ was intended to indicate that ffearigh was grandson of Rory mcCollo, it may suggest that Donnogh was deceased by 1592 and that ffearigh was too young at that time.
+The fate, however, of this ffearigh is uncertain but, in any event, it would appear that Ambrose maol came into possession of the greater part of his father’s estate including the castle of Brackloon.[iv]
 Ambrose maol was still alive into the mid 1630s and was given in the mid seventeenth century ‘Books of Survey and Distribution’ as ‘Ambrose moyle (or ‘meol’) O Maddin’.
 It would appear therefrom that most of his property about 1637 lay in the eastern part of Clonfert parish.
 In that parish he held lands in Esker, Killnaborris, Kilmacshane, Cankilly (including bog common), Killeragh, Fynagh and Ballinakill.
 In Meelick parish he held lands on Incherke and held property in Lusmagh parish.
 He also held the quarter of Cagalla in his own right but the lands of Brackloon, Clonkea and Killoran were identified as the property of the Bishop and O Madden appears to have continued to rent the lands upon which his tower-house stood from the Protestant Bishop at that time.

 The Inquisition of 1629 detailed the descent of Rory mcCollo’s property in ‘Breackluone, Clonkee, Cagalla, Killoran and Cloneseuse’ by virtue of the 1592 legal agreement in the event of the failure of Ambrose’s heirs.
 In that event the property was to descend to Rory’s sons Terence and his male heirs and, on the failure of those, to descend to Rory’s other sons; Roger or Rory oge, Colla and ffeardoragh and their male heirs in turn under the same conditions.
 While this section of the inquisition dealing with Rory’s other sons was later crossed out, the identity of the sons would appear to be correct, being supported by other evidence.
 Given that Clonashease in the parish of Clonfert formed part of the lands of Rory of Brackloon in the late sixteenth century, it is likely that Colla appears to be that Colla McRory of Cloonesease who served as a juror alongside several prominent landholders of the barony of Longford, including ‘Ambrose O Madden of Breakloone’ at the 1629 inquisition into the property of the deceased Nicholas Blake of Ballymacroe.[v]
 In addition, in the late 1630s, the one and a half quarters of Kilmacshane was almost entirely held by Ambrose and his extended family, with the exception of a half cartron and three quarters of a cartron, which were then the property of Terence Coughlan.
 Bryan reagh mcRory was proprietor of one cartron in Kilmacshane while Murrogh mcFarrigh and Daniel mcFeary mcRory O Madden each held one quarter of a cartron in that townland, their lesser share possibly reflecting their more junior status.[vi]
 Murrogh and Daniel were in all likelihood brothers, sons of Rory mcCollo’s son ffeardoragh.
 As the 1629 inquisition made no reference to a Bryan, it is likely that he may have been a son of Rory oge as opposed to Rory mcCollo and therefore a more senior cousin of Murrogh and Daniel.
 Ambrose maol himself held the greater part of the townland, three cartrons and a half cartron at that time.[vii]